 It is impossible to talk about the hidden places in North Carolina without mentioning Myers House, Hillsborough.
 It is a replica of the famous Myers House but built without blueprints.
 The masterpiece features incredibly livable interiors and a bookshelf with collectibles from the 1978 Halloween classic movie.
 The best time to visit this house is in October.
 However, book a place in advance.

 The unique sighting on Bird Island is the small mailbox that continues to stand there for more than 30 years now.
 The mailbox, scribbled with the Kindred Spirit, is believed to be erected by Kindred Box himself.
 It currently contains a communal booklet for signatures and messages of people who visit the place.
 The notes in the book played a significant role in saving the island from urbanization.
 It is a place any conservationist should visit.

 Erected in 1909 to provide access to Zealandia Mansion, Helen’s Bridge stands out as an arched conduit.
 Tales have it that the mansion was home to one Helen.
 But a tragic fire claimed her daughter’s life here, which pushed Helen to commit suicide at the bridge.
 She allegedly hung herself.
 There are rumors that the bridge is still a haunted place.

-We all know the famous North Carolina tourist attractions.
+We all know the famous things to do in North Carolina and tourist attractions.
 But if you plan to live in Raleigh or any other places around North Carolina, you can go beyond the major attractions.
 The hidden gems are worth a try.